cairis-platform/cairis/about.md

 Yes.
 CAIRIS has been made freely available under an Apache Software License.
 You can find the source code for CAIRIS on [github](https://github.com/failys/CAIRIS).

-## Why did you build CAIRIS? ##

-CAIRIS was developed as part of [Shamal Faily](http://shamalfaily.com)'s [doctoral research](http://ora.ox.ac.uk/objects/uuid:520b939f-b1d9-4a53-9a47-21f0ffcfd68d).
-CAIRIS was designed and developed to better understand the form that software tools for secure and usable software design might take.

-## Are you still doing this research? ##

-Very much so.
-We have a number of undergraduate and postgraduate research assistants that are currently extending CAIRIS, and exploring some of the ideas that originally motivated its development.
-We love to hear from prospective collaborators, so if working with us to improve the state of the art in security design tools is of interest then please [get in touch](mailto:sfaily@bournemouth.ac.uk).

 ## Does CAIRIS only work on Linux? ##

 CAIRIS will run on any platform that supports its open source dependencies.
 Although it works best on Linux (particularly Debian based distributions), it has been known to run on Mac OS X and Windows as well.
 Because of its architecture, there is no reason why the server side components can't run on one platform, and the client side components can't run on another.